 There are different ways how to optimally align an OpenSPIM system and it can take time to get the hang of it.
 With two illumination sides and two detection objectives, as it is the case in an X-OpenSPIM, this task becomes particularly challenging.
 This site aims to provide a simple, reproducible way of how to...

-- 1. initially align the beam path along the rails
+- initially align the beam path along the rails (Part 1)

-- 2. visualize and tune the beam within the field of view of one or two cameras
+- visualize and tune the beam within the field of view of one or two cameras (Part 2)

-- 3. fine align the light-sheet for the sample using beads
+- fine align the light-sheet for the sample using beads (Part 3)

-- Make sure appropriate laser safety measures and training has been carried out and that µManager’s “Hardware configuration wizard” has been completed for at least one camera, one laser and the USB-4D stage.
+- Make sure appropriate laser safety measures and training have been carried out and that µManager’s “Hardware configuration wizard” has been completed for at least one camera, one laser and the USB-4D stage.

 - A syringe to mount a glass capillary into the acquisition chamber.
-The capillary should be filled with agarose containing any fluorescent beads, which can be exited by the laser in use.
+The capillary should be filled with agarose containing fluorescent beads which can be excited by the laser in use.